Covariance of stochastic integrals with respect to fractional Brownian motion

 \section{Preliminaries: Fractional Brownian Motion}

-The following introduction to fractional Brownian motion and its analysis is taken mostly from Chapter 5 in~\cite{Nualart}. \begin{defin} For $H\in\left(0,1\right)$, a process $\left\{B_t,\,t\in\left[0,T\right]\right\}$ is a fractional Brownian motion with Hurst parameter $H$ if it is a centered Gaussian process with covariance function
+The following introduction to fractional Brownian motion and its analysis is taken mostly from Chapter 5 in~\cite{Nualart}. \begin{defin} A fractional Brownian motion with Hurst parameter $H\!\in\!(0,1)$ is a centered Gaussian process $\left\{B_t,\,t\in\left[0,T\right]\right\}$ defined on a complete probability space $(\Omega,{\mathcal F},\mathbb{P})$ with covariance function